ikemanep1/Portfolio_Project-6_Medical_API/README.md

 ### Setup/Installation Requirements

 * _1: download from Github_
-* _2: get free API from [Better Doctor API]https://developer.betterdoctor.com/
+* _2: get free API from https://developer.betterdoctor.com/
 * _3: navigate the page_
 * _4: interact with the page to get some results!_